thomvaill/log4brains/README.md

 Just add the `--help` option for more information on this command.

-Finally, do not forget to set up your CI/CD pipeline to automatically publish your knowledge base on a static website service like GitHub or GitLab Pages.
+Finally, do not forget to [set up your CI/CD pipeline](#-cicd-configuration-examples) to automatically publish your knowledge base on a static website service like GitHub/GitLab Pages or S3.

 ## 🤔 What is an ADR and why should you use them